Ultimate Guide To Pytest Markers And Good Test Management

 Mark Tests as Fast or Slow

 Pytest isn’t all about using what’s provided – it’s largely about customization.
-There are many built-in markers, but sometimes the needs of your project need custom solutions.
+There are many built-in markers, but sometimes your project needs custom solutions.

-We can easily define our own markers for example, to mark tests as fast or slow.
+We can easily define our own markers for example, to mark tests as fast or slow or external, internal etc.

 Let’s explore the example code in test_speed.py